Human Resource Management with CIPD Pathway MSC

 |How to apply||

-Our MSc in Human Resource Management is designed to appeal to students from a variety of backgrounds.
+Our Human Resource Management MSc is designed to appeal to students from a variety of backgrounds.
 Whether you are already working in human resource management or have an inclination to do so, this programme offers you the opportunity to gain professional recognition and move your career forward.
 A dedicated careers service is also on hand to support students and put you in touch with employers.

 You will have a 2:1 honours degree, or an approved professional qualification, combined with a desire to learn about the principles and practices of people management.
 For overseas students, Sheffield University Management School’s standard English requirement is IELTS 6.5 (with no less than 6 in each part).
 For detailed information on our English language requirements, click here.